LayerBoost: Layer-Aware Attention Reduction for Efficient LLMs: Methodology

 where $E(\cdot)$ denotes the evaluation score on a set of commonsense reasoning benchmarks~\citep{bisk2020piqa,levesque2012winograd,clark2018think}.
 The resulting sensitivity scores reveal that layers contribute unequally to model performance.
 Some layers are highly sensitive, where removing attention leads to a substantial performance drop, while others exhibit moderate sensitivity with only partial degradation.
 A third group shows low sensitivity, where attention removal has minimal impact.
 We use this as a prior to guide a constrained search over layer configurations.

 Specifically, we impose a fixed budget on the number of layers that retain full softmax attention, prioritizing candidates from the high-sensitivity group.
-Starting from this initialization, layers are progressively modified within and across sensitivity groups, and each candidate configuration is evaluated on downstream benchmarks.
-Modifications are retained only if they do not introduce significant performance degradation; otherwise, they are reverted.
-This results in a performance-constrained search over feasible configurations, enabling the identification of architectures that achieve a favorable trade-off between efficiency and performance.
+Using this constraint, all layers are progressively modified, and each candidate configuration is evaluated on downstream benchmarks.
+Modifications of layers are retained only if they do not introduce significant performance degradation; otherwise, they are reverted.
+This results in a performance-constrained search over feasible configurations to identify a favourable trade-off between efficiency and performance.